 As the only trout native to eastern U.S. streams and rivers, Brook Trout are a species of social and economic importance in the region.
 State and federal agencies as well as organizations such as Trout Unlimited and the Eastern Brook Trout Joint Venture (EBTJV) have particular interest in supporting viable populations of Brook Trout.
 As such, there have been numerous recent modeling efforts to estimate occupancy, abundance, and population dynamics in response to landscape conditions, climate change, and management actions (refs: Wagner, Letcher, Kanno).
 However, beyond using random regional, watershed, or sub-basin effects, these models generally do not account for spatial correlations.

-We identified the West Susquehanna watershed for our case study because it was a moderately-large network with a high density of good quality stream fish data over a long time period.
+We identified the West Susquehanna, PA watershed for our case study because it was a moderately-large network with a high density of good quality stream fish data over a long time period.
 The electrofishing data were collected by the state of Pennsylvania Boat and Fish Commission using standard methods common across agencies and researchers throughout the eastern U.S. We did not use the West Susquehanna watershed in our simulations because it is much larger than the White River network, with many more confluences, which would greatly slow the data simulation.
 Doing hundreds of simulations on such a large network under many conditions would have been prohibitively slow.

 The West Susquehanna watershed contained 11,220 nodes, comprised of 349 survey sites and 10,871 stream reaches.
-Sites were survey in a total of 34 from 1981 and 2014.
-There were a total of 683 site visits with a mean of 2.0 and a range of 1 to 21 visits per site.
+Sites were surveyed a total of 34 years from 1981 and 2014.
+There was a total of 683 site visits with a mean of 2.0 and a range of 1 to 21 visits per site.
 The total drainage area of the watershed was 18,068 km2 and the smallest stream had a cumulative drainage area of 0.4 km2.
 The median drainage area was 4.4 km2.
-The mean distance between nodes in the network was 1.373 km and ranged from 0.001 to 11.613 km with a median of 1.114 km.
+The mean distance between nodes in the network was 1.37 km and ranged from 0.001x to 11.61 km with a median of 1.11 km.

 The watershed was primarily forest (mean percent forest cover = 79%) but with a range from 0 to 100% within individual stream catchments.
 We used percent forest cover as a fixed effect covariate in our model along with surficial coarseness, mean air temperatures from the summer (previous year), fall (previous year), winter, and spring prior to summer fish surveys, and mean daily precipitation for the same seasons.
 Daily temperature and precipitation data were obtained from daymet (refs) and spatially aggregated to the catchment scale.
-The surficial coarseness is the percentage of the catchment area covered by a parent soil material with texture described as sandy, gravelly, or a combination of the two.
+The surficial coarseness was the percentage of the catchment area covered by a parent soil material with texture described as sandy, gravelly, or a combination of the two.
 These classifications were obtained from the USDA National Resources Conservation Sciences Soil Survey Geographic Database (SSURGO; ref).
 Forest cover data was obtained from the 2011 National Land Cover Database (NLCD; ref).
 All basin characteristics were calculated as spatial sums (precipitation) or means within each zonal catchment layer as delineated based on the truncated NHDHRDV2 flowlines.
 All details and ArcPython scripts can be found at http://conte-ecology.github.io/shedsGisData/.
 The covariate summary statistics for the West Susquehanna watershed are presented in Table 2.